heeropang/VirtualPullDown/fast_predict/README.md

 ```
 Please enter a protein sequence of the region (4-5 residues) you wish to truncate i.e. DEFQ:HKQD
 Found pattern 'HKQD' in Bt24 at positions 14-17
-Do you want to truncate N-terminal of the motif or C-terminal of the motif(n or c): n
+Do you want to truncate N-terminal of the motif or C-terminal of the motif? (n or c): n
 ```
 Truncating N-terminal from from the motif will generate bait_truncated.fasta
 ```